aws-samples/ec2-lamp-server/README.md

   ```

 ### Using Certbot with dns_route53 plugin
-Ensure that you have granted access to Route 53 hosted zone by specifying `r53ZoneID` value in your CloudFormation template, and a DNS entry is associated with your EC2 instance IP address.
+Ensure that you have granted Route 53 hosted zone access by specifying `r53ZoneID` value in your CloudFormation stack, and a DNS entry is associated with your EC2 instance IP address.

 - From terminal, execute the below command and follow instructions.
   ```